zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 **Added**:

 - Added a reminder to the PR template to create a PR from `master` to `next` after PR is merged into `master` branch.
-- Added CLI dependency to API.
+- Added @zowe/cli dependency to API.

 **Changed**: